Listen to this article

 Bond fund benefits:

-- Liquidity: Easy to buy and sell
+- Liquidity: ETFs and mutual funds are typically easy to buy and sell.

-- Low minimums: Start with small amounts
+- Low minimums: You can get started with a small amount of money.

 Advanced Trading Strategies